Occupational Traumatic Stress in Professional Orchestras

 I’m currently in the early stages of the research, I’ll be sharing insights, tools and opportunities for orchestras to get involved.

-But if this has struck a chord with you and you’d like to talk now, or you’d like me to deliver presentations introducing the basics of trauma and trauma informed practice - I’d love to talk.
+But if this has struck a chord with you and you’d like to talk now, or you’d like me to deliver presentations introducing the basics of trauma and trauma informed practice within a classical music context - I’d love to talk.

 Podcast Brene Brown with Oprah Winfrey and Dr Bruce Perry